PennLINC/FlywheelTools/Paper.md

 the data file associated with the sequence (e.g. a NIfTI file or DICOM).
 Note that a file can be attached to any object type, and each object can have metadata associated with it.
-Hence, a subject object may have de-identified demographic metadata associated to that participant, and the object may also have a self-report scale attached to it as a text file.
+Hence, a subject object may have de-identified demographic metadata associated to that participant, and the subject may also have a text file attached to it (such as clinical data).
 A notable exception to the hierarchical structure rule is the analysis object, which behaves in much the same way as others but can be a child object of any other object, allowing researchers to create analyses of entire projects, for example, each with their own associated metadata and files (such as inputs and outputs).

-Abstracting this data model in Python results in simple hierarchical objects, each with setter's and getter's for handling metadata and files, and methods for accomplishing object-specific tasks like traversing the hierarchical structure or running analyses.
+Abstracting this data model in Python results in simple hierarchical objects, each with methods for handling metadata and files, and methods for accomplishing object-specific tasks like traversing the hierarchical structure or running analyses.
 Flywheel Tools' modules make use of this data model to accomplish a wide range of tasks.